VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 Screen Shot 2023 11 02 At 1.49.59 Pm

-During the movement of a horizontal pull, a wide range of exercises can be performed to achieve activation of required muscle groups.
+During the movement of a horizontal pull, a wide range of exercises can be performed to achieve activation of the required muscle groups.
 Below is a list of horizontal pull exercises in order of least to most challenging.
-Within this list, exercise difficulty can continue to vary depending on factors such as the angle the movement is performed at, as well as the hand grip used.
+Within this list, exercise difficulty can continue to vary depending on factors such as the angle at which the movement is performed, as well as the hand grip used.
 Choosing exercises that match your current fitness level is imperative to progressively challenge yourself whilst ensuring safety is maintained.

 1. Seated Row (Double Arm / Single Arm)